Realiti (song)

 "Realiti" (stylized as "REALiTi") is a song by Canadian singer Grimes.
-Originally slated for release on her scrapped fourth studio album, it was released as a YouTube video on March 8, 2015, as a thank you to her fans in Asia.
+It was released as a YouTube video on March 8, 2015, as a thank you to her fans in Asia.
 The song was later included on her 2015 album Art Angels.
 The demo version was included as a bonus track on the CD release of the album.

 Composition

 Grimes originally intended the song to be released on her abandoned fourth studio album.
 She claims it to only be a demo that was recorded in early 2013, and that she has lost the original Ableton file, so it was never mixed and mastered.
 The version from the video was taken from an MP3 file that she tried to doctor into what she considered to be "a listenable state".
 Musically, the song is described as EDM and trance.

 Music video

 The video for the demo version of the song was shot by Mac Boucher during shows of her tour in Asia.